 All interactive filters can be docked in the Filters pane.
 Only filters with the Equal To, Is One Of or Is Between operator can appear on the canvas in a tile.

-If the Filter Dependency feature is enabled by the system administrator, the filter values available to be selected will be determined by the values of other filters on the Dashboard.
+If the Filter Dependency feature is enabled by the system administrator, the filter values available to be selected are determined by the values of other filters on the Dashboard.
 For example, setting a Category filter would then only show Products in that Category in a separate Products filter.
-The order of filter dependency on a Dashboard is determined by the order in which the filters are added to the Dashboard, but the cascading effect persists.
-For more information, review the Filter Dependency section of the Filters article.

 Add an Interactive Filter